nwaywood/dotfiles/kinesis_advantage/cheat_sheet.md

 `-` indicates the depression of the key and `+` the release.
 This can be used for any key that needs to be held, control, alt, cmd and shift

+## Print info

+`Progm + Esc` will output the current keyboard status into a text box

+## Hard reset

+To initiate a Hard Reset, hold progm+F9 while plugging the keyboard.
+Once all four LED Indicator Lights start to flash, release progm+F9.
+The LEDs will flash four times to signal that the Hard Reset is complete.

 ## NOTE: